 - Buy your tickets online to get a 5% discount on the ticket price

-- Plan you visit and buy your tickets in advance.
-If you buy tickets for 2 sites, you get 5% discount, for 3 sites 3% discount up to 10% discount for 6 sites.
+- Plan your visit and buy your tickets in advance.
+If you buy tickets for 2 sites, you get a 5% discount, for 3 sites 3% discount up to 10% discount for 6 sites.

 - Check times and prices of the bus for Sintra.
 It can be worthwhile to hire a TukTuk driver to drive you around or book a tour.

 For more information on opening times, entrance fees and pictures, check out the website of the Parques des Sintra.

 Are you planning to visit Sintra?
 What do you think of my 2-day Sintra Itinerary?
 Do you plan to see more or less?
 Please share in the comment section below.